DerekCresswell/GameDesign11/2 Dice Game/2 CodeStructure.md

 The quotation marks `""` are specific to strings and not any value passing into a function.

 1. `;` denotes the end of a command.
 A command can be setting variables, functions, and a bunch more.
 Typically every line of code (not of the text editor) needs to end with a semi colon.\
 Obviously there is not a semicolon after the curly braces.
-I hesitate to say this is a rule but it is the norm.
+We should hesitate to say this is a rule but it is the norm.

 As shown above we have looked the structure that upholds the rules of code.
 Code not written with these rules will error and not run.\
 In the next lesson we will go over some more of the building blocks of code and will begin to manipulate data.